mcverter/gohenry/README.md

 Done

-# Not Delivered
+# Partially Delivered

 - CSS Modules

-CSS and HTML and JS are all bundled together.
-I made several attempts to import the css into the ShadowDOM but was unable to configure webpack correctly to get this done.
+CSS Modules are used for Card component.
+I still need to refator Slider component to do the same.

-- Some tests fail
+- Unit Tests

 I was unable to adequately model the ShadowDOM in my tests so user interactions could not be tested.